Co-authored by Shobanasri

 What if we told you that there is always a secret ingredient to a perfect meal?
 As salt is to food, inputs are to payroll processing!
 As the wrong quantity of salt can spoil your dish, inaccurate data at the very beginning of your payroll process can jeopardize the quality of the ‘gross-to-net’ calculation.

 Payroll processing has come a long way.
-Typically, any payroll cycle consists of three major layers – input, processing and output.
+Typically, any payroll cycle consists of three major layers – input, processing, and output.
 While there are remarkable advancements made in the processing and output layers, the input layer is still managed rudimentarily.
 Whether you are managing payroll in-house or through payroll providers, even the smallest data error can ruin your entire payroll process and put your credibility at stake.

 In the global arena, where borders seldom exist for businesses, organizations can encounter complexities of managing data scattered across multiple systems, including HRIS, Time & Attendance and Absence Management.
 In addition to these complexities, nonstandard formats of storing & maintaining data will increase the possibilities of inaccuracies in payroll processing.
 In order to avoid miscalculations in payroll, it is clearly necessary to have an accurate data input layer.
+How can we ensure the quality of HR data that feeds into payroll engine?

 Here is the secret recipe for an accurate input layer: